North Melbourne

 North Melbourne performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-North Melbourne's educational attainment is notably higher than national averages.
-Among residents aged 15+, 60.9% have university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
-Bachelor degrees are the most common at 34.8%, followed by postgraduate qualifications (21.8%) and graduate diplomas (4.3%).
-Vocational pathways account for 16.0%, with advanced diplomas at 8.2% and certificates at 7.8%.
+North Melbourne has a notably high level of educational attainment among its residents aged 15 and above, with 60.9% holding university qualifications.
+This figure surpasses both the national average of 30.4% and the Victorian state average of 33.4%.
+The area's educational advantage is reflected in its residents' qualifications: Bachelor degrees are most common at 34.8%, followed by postgraduate qualifications (21.8%) and graduate diplomas (4.3%).
+Vocational pathways account for 16.0% of qualifications, with advanced diplomas at 8.2% and certificates at 7.8%.

-Educational participation is high, with 39.6% of residents currently enrolled in formal education.
+Educational participation is high in North Melbourne, with 39.6% of residents currently enrolled in formal education.
 This includes 20.8% in tertiary education, 5.7% in primary education, and 5.3% pursuing secondary education.

 Frequently Asked Questions - Education